LKotonii/Converter/README.md

 # Converter
-Simple converter SI to UK units
+Converter from SI to UK units.
+There are only 2 classes - one for calculations and one for GUI in Swing(Java)